salamalmasri33-crypto/Wathiq/docs/README.md

 dotnet restore
 dotnet run
 ```
-#note:dotnet restore (downloads all required NuGet packages defined in the project file so the application can build and run correctly.)

 ### Frontend
 The frontend is implemented in a separate branch within the same repository.
 Requirements: